-Deep in the bowels of Serkworks Laboratories, mad creator, Scott Serkland and his hard hatted minions toil away, concocting a curious collection of cartoon robots, aliens, zombies, and other imminent threats to humanity.
-Speaking of concocting imminent threats to humanity, the minions have pulled back the curtain and exposed the...
+Deep in the bowels of Serkworks underground laboratories, mad creator, Scott Serkland and his hard-hatted hench-minions toil away, concocting a curious collection of cartoon robots, aliens, zombies, and other imminent threats to humanity At Serkworks Labs, our mission is to provide the evil genius/mad scientist community...

 Hey Kids! (and kids at heart) If you’re a fan of rag tag kid team-ups from the 80′s like The Goonies and Monster Squad, If you can’t get enough Zombies, If you love comics, then Serkworks has a story for you!
 Young and the Dead follows eleven year old Sam Young and his little brother Tad as they join forces with some...

 Introducing Serkscapes, Themed Environments!
 Imagine transforming any ordinary space into a tropical rain forest, pirate ship or enchanted castle!
 Serkscapes combines custom murals, sculpture, 3-D signage and scenic design creating unbelievable results!
 With Serkscapes anything is possible!
 Here’s a few samples of what Serkscapes can...

 Every evil genius needs a base of operations.
 So how does one acquire such a sinister sanctuary?
 You call Chet Williams of Villainous Realty. ( a division of Serkworks Industries) Chet and his team of expert real estate professionals deal exclusively with high end properties designed with the future world conqueror in mind.
 Whether you’re looking for a looming corporate tower, secret underground factory or medieval castle complete with dungeon, Chet has it covered.
 Call Today!

 This print measures 12×18 inches Fuji 50 year archival film with satin matte finish you can find it on our Serkworks Store here